 Since I live in New Mexico which is far from Europe I can only believe that the necessary bacteria are in my soil in some small amount, which may increase when they are given the peas or other legumes with which they love to grow.

 Actually, beans come to mind.
 Beans are a native New Mexico plant and a legume, so perhaps native beans have enriched our local soils with rhizobium, even though our soil is highly clay and not loamy as so many gardens in Europe tend to be, as a result of careful tending over centuries.

 Similar to rhizobium and legumes, but different, is the effect of adding mycorrhizae to your soil.

 The Atlantic ran an excellent piece on mycorrhizae: Healthy Soil Microbes, Healthy People.
 David Read’s photograph, accompanying the piece, gives a good view of what goes on out of sight, deep in the soil.
 Goes on, that is, if we have healthy microbes and healthy soil.

-When The Atlantic published the piece on soil I read it and quoted parts of it in tweet after tweet.
+When The Atlantic published the piece on soil I quoted parts in tweet after tweet.
 My feeling is that many people don’t have the time or inclination to read an entire piece, but if given the salient points, they may use them and even pass them on.